Deploy a mobile checkout using Vercel

 Deploy a checkout and add it to your app to link out for in-app purchases in six steps:

-Clone the Git repo, configure environment variables, and deploy.
+Clone the Git repository, configure environment variables, and deploy.

 Add your website to Paddle, then test your checkout to see how it works.